France expresses concern for safety of nationals in Gabon

-PARIS France expressed concern on Monday about the safety of several of its nationals following violence in its former colony Gabon triggered by a disputed presidential election.
+PARIS (Reuters) - France expressed concern on Monday about the safety of several of its nationals following violence in its former colony Gabon triggered by a disputed presidential election.

 Fighting erupted in Gabon last week after the announcement of a slim victory for incumbent President Ali Bongo.
 At least six people have been killed and more than 1,000 arrested during the unrest.